AdobeDocs/experience-manager-assets-essentials.en/help/introduction.md

 ## What are Assets Essentials availability options? {#availability-options}

 The Assets Essentials end-user experience can be via a standalone web user interface or an embedded experience in other Adobe solutions.
-The embedded [!DNL Assets Essentials] experience can integrate with Creative Cloud for Enterprise, Adobe Journey Optimiaer, and Adobe Workfront applications.
+The embedded [!DNL Assets Essentials] experience can integrate with Creative Cloud for Enterprise, Adobe Journey Optimizer, and Adobe Workfront applications.

 ![Integrations with other solutions](assets/assets-essentials-integration.svg)